Mekko: Plot

 Mekko leaves prison, having served a long sentence for having killed his cousin in a brawl.
-He reflects on his family's knowing and the path that he strayed from, where he was considered a see'r by the old people.
+He reflects on his family's knowing and the path that he strayed from, where he was considered a seer by the old people.
 He is haunted by visions of his own death and his ultimate fight with an evil spirit witch that takes the form of warriors or animal spirits.
 He knows he must confront it, but he fears his own weakness.
-Mekko meets a fellow native american who says he is a warrior, but who actually preys on the weak while demanding respect.
+Mekko meets a fellow Native American who says he is a warrior, but who actually preys on the weak while demanding respect.
 Mekko looks into the man's heart and sees that it is the dwelling place of a witch who has killed many times.
 Inevitably, a confrontation arises.
 Mekko tries to avoid it, but he knows that the witch is hunting him.

-The title word 'mekko' means head person or 'town king' in the Muskogee language, native to the independent tribal towns of 18th-century Tennessee-Georgia-Alabama area of the Southeast USA.
+The title word 'mekko' means head person or 'town king' in the Muskogee language, native to the independent tribal towns of 18th-century Florida-Georgia-Alabama area of the Southeast USA.